 - To get an XML/JSON File Destination object from the Toolbox, go to Toolbox > Destinations > XML/JSON File Destination and drag-and-drop it onto the designer.
-If you’re unable to see the toolbox, go to View > Toolbox or press Ctrl + Alt + X.
+If you are unable to see the Toolbox, go to View > Toolbox or press Ctrl + Alt + X.

 The dragged destination object is empty right now.
 This is because the object has not been configured yet.

-Note: In this case we’ll be using the use case discussed earlier, taking the Treejoin as the source for data to write to the XML/JSON File Destination.
+Note: In this case we will be using the use case discussed earlier, taking the Treejoin as the source for data to write to the XML/JSON File Destination.

 Creating a Schema File¶

-A schema file is needed to write data to an XML/JSON destination.
+A schema file is needed to write data to an XML/JSON File Destination.
 To create the schema file, right click on the source object (Treejoin transformation in this case), a context-menu will appear, select the option Generate XML Schema for layout.

 - A new dialog box will open where you will be asked to save the XML schema file.
 Give the File Name and file path for the schema file and click Save.

-The schema file has been created on the location that was specified.
-To view the file, go to the file location and open the file in Centerprise.
+The schema file has been created in the specified location.
+To view this file, go to the file location and open the file in Centerprise.

 - The opened file would look like the one below:

-To configure the XML/JSON File Destination object, right-click on the header and select Properties from the context-menu.
+To configure the XML/JSON File Destination object, right-click on its header and select Properties from the context-menu.

-A dialog box will open - Destination XML File screen.
-Specify the file locations; File Path and Schema File for the XmlJsonDest object.
+A window, Destination XML File, will open.
+Here we will specify the file locations; File Path and Schema File for the XmlJsonDest object.

-The destination file will now be saved to the file location provided.
-Click OK, to map the destination object to the source object before further configuration.
+The destination file will now be saved in the provided file location.
+Click OK, and map the destination object to the source object before further configuration.

 The XmlJsonDest object will now have the layout of the source object (Treejoin Transformation in this case).

-To map the source object to the destination object, the following ways can be used for mapping:
+To map the source object to the destination object, the following ways of mapping can be used: